 1. Interest and long application forms

-Thoroughly fill out and submit the interest form and the long application form (linked to upon submitting the first form—the long form will take some time, so don't start too late!) by the deadline.
+Thoroughly fill out and submit the interest form (which will open for a few weeks every fall and spring) and the long application form (linked to upon submitting the first form—the long form will take some time, so don't start too late!) by the deadline.

 Participate in two of the events offered (details will be sent upon submission of the long form).